johnbrc/MPD-Distribution/README.md

 #### Modules ####

 See *Syllabus* for overview of all sixteen *MPD* modules.
-Modular resources are provided in various formats:
+Modular resources are provided in various formats.

-	pdf: portable document format; requires PDF reader, such as Adobe Reader, or Chrome browser

-	mmd:	MultiMarkdown format; plain text markup language, which compiles to LaTex, html etc.

-	html:	hyper-text-markup-language—the language of web pages; incorporated within mmd folder

 #### Readers' Notes ####